apache/guacamole-manual/src/protocol-reference.rst

     :arg string filename:
         The name of the file, as it would be saved on a filesystem.

+.. guac:instruction:: msg
+    :sent-by: server
+    :phase: interactive

+    Sends a message from the server (guacd) to the client.
+The nature of these messages is intentionally broad and flexible - the message must include a numeric code that the client understands and can act on, and may also any number of arguments that can be used by the client in association with the message.

+    :arg integer msg:
+        A numeric value indicating the message that is being passed to the client.

+    :arg string args:
+        Any number of arguments associated with the message that is being sent to the client.

 .. guac:instruction:: pipe
     :sent-by: client,server
     :phase: interactive